AVEng123/Shubham_Ubuntu_AI_Agent/README.md

 A high-performance Python-based AI agent managed with **uv** and powered by the **Google Gemini 2.0 Flash** model.
 Based on: https://www.boot.dev/courses/build-ai-agent-python
+Note that some part of the code is commented out.
+That's because as I developed further, I kept the old changes for anyone who wants to understand how my logic building ability moved.

 ## Project Structure
 - `main.py`: The primary AI Agent entry point.